Arlington Heights, Illinois: 20th century to present

-By the start of the 20th century Arlington Heights had about 1,400 inhabitants, and it continued to grow slowly with a good many farms and greenhouses after World War II.
+By the start of the 20th century, Arlington Heights had about 1,400 inhabitants.
+The village continued to grow slowly with the area primarily being farms and greenhouses until after World War II.
 By then Arlington Heights was also known for Arlington Park, a racetrack founded in 1927 by the California millionaire Harry D. "Curly" Brown upon land formerly consisting of 12 farms.
 Camp McDonald and two country clubs were founded in the 1930s.
 On July 31, 1985, a fire burned down the grandstand.
-The current six-story grandstand was completed and opened for use June 28, 1989.
+A six-story grandstand was completed and opened for use June 28, 1989.

-In February 2021, the track's owners, Churchill Downs Inc., announced that they would sell the site for redevelopment, which would draw in many new developers.
-In June 2021, the Chicago Bears of the National Football League emerged as prospective buyers of Arlington Park, raising speculation that they would leave Soldier Field (their current home stadium in downtown Chicago) and build a new stadium on the site, either alongside or directly atop the track.
-On September 29, 2021, the Bears and Churchill Downs reached a $197.2 million purchase and sell agreement for the property where the new stadium would be built.
-In September 2025, the Bears confirmed that their new stadium is planned for Arlington Heights.

-Population increase

-A population explosion took place in the 1950s and 1960s, when the spread of automobile ownership, together with the expansion of the Chicago-area economy, the baby boom, and white flight from the city, drove the number of people in Arlington Heights—expanded by a series of annexations—up to 64,884 by 1970.
-By then virtually all the available land had been taken up, and the formerly isolated depot stop found itself part of a continuous built-up area stretching from Lake Michigan to the Fox River.
+A population explosion took place in Arlington Heights in the 1950s and 1960s.
+The growth of automobile ownership, together with the expansion of the Chicago-area economy, the baby boom, and white flight from the city, drove the number of people in the suburb (geographically expanded by a series of annexations) up to 64,884 by 1970.
+By then virtually all the available land had been taken up by urban sprawl, and the formerly isolated depot stop found itself part of a continuous built-up area stretching from Lake Michigan to the Fox River.

-Village of Arlington Heights v.
-Metropolitan Housing Development Corp

 Village of Arlington Heights v.
 Metropolitan Housing Development Corp., 429 U.S. 252 (1977), was a United States Supreme Court case about housing discrimination.
 The case involved an Arlington Heights zoning board decision denying a zoning variance to build a multi-family housing complex on property owned by the Clerics of St. Viator near Saint Viator High School.
 The Village argued that the zoning board blocked construction to "protect property values and the integrity of the Village's zoning plan," which only allowed single-family homes in the neighborhood.
 The developer argued that the intent and practical effect of preventing the development was to maintain racial segregation.
 The Court held that the ordinance was constitutional because there was no proof that "discriminatory purpose was a motivating factor in the Village's decision."